jentery/506v2/index.md

 # Readers Are Listening

 Jentery Sayers
 English 506 + Cultural, Social, and Political Thought 500/600
+Fall 2020
 University of Victoria

+## Description of the Seminar

 “Readers are listening.”
 We'll treat that sentence, including its many implications, as a refrain for this seminar.